amd/ryzen-ai-documentation/docs/vai_quant/install.rst

 ############

-Vitis AI Quantizer, which is part of the complete Vitis AI toolchain, requires the installation of a Docker container on the host server.
+Vitis AI Quantizer, which is part of the Vitis AI toolchain, requires the installation of a Docker container on the host server.

 Host Server Requirement
 ~~~~~~~~~~~~~~~~~~~~~~~